Nike Cortez Jewel

 The Nike Cortez was one of the three iconic Nike shoes, along with the Air Force 1 and Air Max 1, to feature Nike's alternate branding called the Jewel Swoosh - a smaller Swoosh in a bedazzling jewel finish.
 The Jewel Swoosh, which was designed by Sean McConnell, first appeared in 1997 on the Air Force 1 Low.

-The Nike Cortez Jewel were produced as early as 2002 in time for the classic’s 30th anniversary.
+The Nike Cortez Jewel was produced as early as 2002 in time for the classic’s 30th anniversary.
 The iteration made a comeback in 2017 in two retro colorways featuring a clean white leather upper with either University Red or black accents.

 - Visible on the heel and tongue are Nike logos.